For the simple pleasure of telling a story I know well…

 I find it most extraordinary to look back and witness the exponential growth of a photography industry that had been almost dormant for decades and has suddenly exploded in a frenzy of technological breakthroughs.
 This is a fantastic time to be a photographer.

 Different countries and cultures keep the mind curious and the senses alert.
 And when our mind is open, the world becomes a never-ending spectacle begging to be photographed, a swirling story unfolding around us and to which we can never be indifferent.
 My goal is to tell that story, in pictures and in words, hoping to find an angle that will captivate and inspire.
-The pictures in these galleries reflect my path to this day, about sixteen years of travels since my conversion to digital photography.
+The pictures in these galleries reflect my path to this day, about nineteen years of travels since my conversion to digital photography.

 It is best viewed with a great deal of tolerance, a few cups of coffee, dimmed ambient lights and the maximum screen resolution you can squeeze out of your browser and monitor.

 Where life will take my wife Marie and I, I do not know yet.
 I just know it will be brilliant, and extensively photographed.
 Video will also probably make increasingly frequent appearances.